-Next, you need to initialize the directory where you unzipped the Azure Cloud Kit as a Terraform working directory.
+Next, you need to initialize the directory where you extracted the Azure Cloud Kit as a Terraform working directory.
 To do this, open a terminal and navigate to that directory and execute the following:

 Terraform will then download the Azure provider and other required plugins.
 During the initialization, Terraform will ask you to provide the name of the storage account you created in the previous step.

 Initializing modules... - acr in modules/acr - aks in modules/aks - keyvault in modules/keyvault - network in modules/network Initializing the backend... storage_account_name The name of the storage account.
 Enter a value: <enter storageaccount name> Successfully configured the backend "azurerm"!
 Terraform will automatically use this backend unless the backend configuration changes.
 Initializing provider plugins... ...